By: Sharon Aron Baron

-In March, Atkins-Grad’s calendar shows her working 20 backbreaking hours which includes city and community events.
-Most part-time workers may work 20 hours a week, but Atkins-Grad makes a monthly salary of $3,747.00 including benefits for working only 20 hours the entire month.
+In March, Atkins-Grad’s calendar shows her working 20 backbreaking hours, including city and community events.
+Most part-time workers may work 20 hours a week, but Atkins-Grad makes a monthly salary of $3,747.00, including benefits for working only 20 hours the entire month.

 This amounts to $187 an hour.

 With this much pay and those few hours, it is no wonder why Atkins-Grad is hanging on to this job.
 Not for her constituents, whom she says she cares so much about, but her windfall from the taxpayers.

 “With Patte Atkins-Grad, it was always, and still is, all about the money.”
 Said District Two resident George Stroker.